About Project Trauma

 Project Trauma was established to provide personalised, compassionate psychological support for individuals and organisations following trauma.
 Trauma can affect anyone, and often happens unexpectedly.
 Everyone will have a different reaction to traumatic incidents, and a different tolerance for dealing with the effects of trauma.

-Project Trauma works with people following life changing injuries and physical trauma, (including head injuries and multiple injuries).
+As well as a broad range of common psychological difficulties Project Trauma has specialism in supporting people following life changing injuries and physical trauma, (including head injuries and multiple injuries).
 Psychological stress is very common following the experience of physical trauma, and Project Trauma believes in helping individuals and families to understand, and adjust to their experiences.

 Sometimes the term 'Post Traumatic Stress' will be used to describe psychological difficulties which do not resolve themselves in the months after trauma is experienced.
 Our job is to help people to tell the difference between normal, healthy psychological responses to trauma, and the warning signs that tell us someone may need more support.
 Not everyone will need psychological therapy after trauma, but everyone will need support of some kind.